-While med spas and salons across the country remain shut down, many of us are experiencing some growing pains as we patiently wait until it’s safe to start getting treatments again.
+While many med spas and salons across the country remain shut down, many of us are experiencing some growing pains as we patiently wait until it’s safe to start getting treatments again.
 We’re waiting to get our nails done, our roots colored, our legs waxed, our pores cleaned out, and our Botox touched up.

 Everybody has one beauty treatment that they can’t wait to return to and for many (including me), that treatment is Botox.
 Since Botox will still be on hold for a while, I wanted to share a viable alternative that I personally have used for treating and preventing wrinkles.
 It’s a method I used to recommend to my clients long before Botox became popular.